wentam/unified-inhibit/README.md

 be present on your system.

 If you're a user, you pretty much need to be running gnome or KDE for inhibitors to work correctly and reliably.
-If you're an application developer, you need to support a long list of inhibitor mechanisms to get things working reliably everywhere.
+If you're an application developer, you need to support a long list of inhibit mechanisms to get things working reliably everywhere.
 It's painful for everyone.

 This is the bad kind of fragmentation: These aren't unique approaches to solving a given problem